Limiting Behavior of Resistances in Triangular Graphs: Background and Goals

-\cite{Barrett9} in a paper devoted to 2-linear trees mentions, in passing, the triangular grid and offers a conjecture on the total resistance between 2 corner vertices (vertices of degree 2).
-This paper presents numerical evidence for certain limiting behaviors (as the number of rows in the triangular grid increases to infinity) associated with edge-labels of graphical reductions of these triangular grids (defined and illustrated in the next few sections) with an unexpected appearance of $e,$ the base of natural logarithms.
+A recent paper \cite{Barrett9} devoted to 2-linear trees, mentions, in passing, the triangular grid and offers a conjecture on the total resistance between any two corner vertices (vertices of degree 2).
+The proofs in \cite{Barrett9} utilize a \textit{row-reduction} algorithm which uses transformations that preserve electric resistance to reduce an $n$-row triangular grid to an $n-1$ triangular grid.